hmc-cs111-spring2023/cs111-project-pitch-AdamrBeckwith/project.md

 `_Why is a DSL appropriate for your user(s)?
 How does it address the need?_`

+Firstly, I want to clarify this is not a list of commands to roll dice.
+The goal of the DSL is to create a tool for learning about a system of *dice*.
+TTRPG creators are always coming up with new ways to use Dice.
+The classic version (seen in dnd) requires rolling a Die and adding a static bonus amount to the roll and checking to see if its high enough.
+However, another common Dice succcess system is rolling a bunch of dice and counting the number of dice that roll even numbers which is the number of sucesses.
+The goal is to make sure they DSL can handle both of these case s and everything in between (and things I havent thought up).

+I want to avoid handling these events single target.
+I want to make sure each system I added is flexible to the user.
+That is, I want to implement a filtering system rather then a specific command that keeps the highest X values (although most cases would be handled by the second option).
+Some of these other systems I want it to handle include rerolling 1's, handeling critical successes and providing expected value.
+Each of which would be converted to wided more generic systems.

 ### Why you?

 `_What excites you about this idea?
 How did you come up with it?_`